apache/nuttx/configs/ez80f910200zco/README.txt

   The consequence is, of course, that these interfaces will not be available to applications.

-  Another issue is that the ZDS-II version of stdarg.h does not provide va_copy().
-This affects libs/libc/lib_sysloc.c.
+  Alternatively, you can use 'make -i' to build the system.
+The above errors will occur, but will not stop the build (unless the failed build objects are brought into the link).
+The has the negative side effects that (1) the archives will always be rebuild in the directories where the error occur, and (2) you might miss other, real compilation error since these will no longer stop the compilation.

 Other Versions
-  If you use any version of ZDS-II other than 5.1.1, 5.2.1, or 5.3.0 or if you install ZDS-II at any location other than the default location, you will have to modify one or three files:  (1) arch/arm/z80/src/ez80Kconfig, (2) configs/ez80f910200zco/scripts/Make.defs and, perhaps, (3) arch/z80/src/ez80/Toolchain.defs.
+  If you use any version of ZDS-II other than 5.1.1, 5.2.1, or 5.3.0 or if you install ZDS-II at any location other than the default location, you will have to modify three files:  (1) arch/arm/z80/src/ez80/Kconfig, (2) configs/ez80f910200zco/scripts/Make.defs and, perhaps, (3) arch/z80/src/ez80/Toolchain.defs.